STARTING YOUR OWN BUSINESS

 • LinkedIn icon

 If you’re starting your own business in the UK, then, you’ll need to be able to take online payments.
-In this article, we take you through the basics and summarise some of the different options available.
+In this article, we take you through the basics and summarise some of the best online payment platforms for small businesses available.

 How to take payments online

-There are a few different ways to handle online payments.
+There are a few different ways that small businesses can handle online payments.

 • Bank transfers are simple and understandable, but can seem unprofessional.